KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/04-Self-Plagiarism.md

 teaching: 10
 exercises: 10
 questions:
-- "What is, and how to avoid self plagiarism?"
+- "What is, and how to avoid self-plagiarism?"

 objectives:
 - "Avoid self-plagiarism in your writing."